Trump downplays his legal challenges on the campaign trail in Iowa after revealing new target letter

 “I didn’t know practically what a subpoena was and grand juries.
 Now I’m becoming an expert,” he told the audience at an Elks Lodge in Cedar Rapids.

-He also taped a town hall with Fox News host Sean Hannity that was set to air later Tuesday night.
+He also taped a town hall with Fox News host Sean Hannity that aired later Tuesday night.

 The trip to the leadoff GOP voting state was yet another indication that, when it comes to Trump, none of the rules of politics ever apply.
 Trump did not cancel the trip to huddle with advisers, and he was not disinvited by organizers.
 Instead, he carried on as he has for months, incorporating his latest legal woes into his usual stump speech mixture of grievance, lies about the 2020 election, criticism of President Joe Biden and his agenda for a second term.